HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 *Related tables:* `analysis`, `donor`, `specimen`, `cell_suspension`, `library_preparation`, `project`, `publication`, `contributor`

-The majority of metadata is parsed directly from metadata JSON files available in primary bundles.
+Metadata are parsed directly from metadata JSON files available in primary and analysis bundles.
 These fields are identifiable as fields with a valid _Canonical Metadata Names_ mapping in _Table 2.1_.
 The exceptions are "derived fields" such as `derived_organ_*` that require a degree of intellectual reasoning of the experiment to determine an accurate value.
 For example, the value of `derived_organ_ontology` may differ from the value of `organ_ontology`, which is read directly from `specimen_from_organism.organ.ontology`, as it is determined by the presence of organoids and/or cell lines in the experiment.

 Metadata entities are identified by their `*.provenance.document_id` (DIDs) which are consistently used as primary keys in the schema defined in *Table 2.1*.
 A similar set of assumptions applied to _Cell IDs_ described in *Table 2.2* apply to these IDs as well: